-The Rebel T6i is the entry-level DSLR for video aficionados, and it will allow you to get the best quality in good lighting.
+The Rebel T7i is the entry-level DSLR for video aficionados, and it will allow you to get really good quality, even indoors.

 It’s a good idea to think about using artificial lighting with it.
 The final result can make your channel stand out from the rest.
 You can find more information about lighting in this post.